ramukumar7827/The_Pitch_Visualizer/README.md

 ### 5. Run the Application
        python app.py

+## How It Works

-1.Prompt Engineering
+### Prompt Engineering

-The input story is sent to an LLM (DeepSeek-V3.2) with a carefully designed prompt that instructs the model to:
+     The application sends the input story to the **DeepSeek-V3.2** language model using a carefully designed prompt.

-Decompose the story into narrative beats

-Output a simple list of image generation prompts

-Step 2: Output Extraction & Validation

-Instead of enforcing rigid JSON schemas, the system:

-Extracts only the structured list using regex

-Converts it into Python-native objects

-Validates required keys (prompt)

-This approach significantly improves reliability in real-world LLM usage.
+     The prompt instructs the model to deconstruct the narrative into key visual moments and output them as a simple, structured list of image-generation prompts.

+     The model is explicitly guided to return only a minimal structure to improve reliability: json
+     [
+       { "prompt": "A child opens a glowing box in a dark room..." }, { "prompt": "Light floods the room as magic spills out..." }
+     ]

-Step 3: Image Generation
+### Image Generation

-Each prompt is sent to Stable Diffusion XL (SDXL) via the Hugging Face Inference API.
+     Each prompt is sent to Stable Diffusion XL via the Hugging Face Inference API.
      Generated images are stored locally and returned to the frontend.